scusi/tlsdate/README.md

 # tlsdate
 go implementation of tlsdate from ioerror

-compared to original tlsdate from ioerror this code is more a proof of concept than production code.
+original tlsdate from ioerror is at https://github.com/ioerror/tlsdate

+this code is more a proof of concept than production code. i copied the crypto/tls package from golang and modified it in order to add needed functionality.